Spectral State Compression of Markov Processes: Numerical Studies

 In order to estimate the left Markov features and the citywide state aggregation structure, we apply the spectral state aggregation methods given by Eq.\ \eqref{eq:hat_U, hat_V} and Alg.\ \ref{alg-agg}.
-Figure \ref{fig:nyc-singular-value} plots the top four Markov features obtained using the spectral state compression method, in comparison with the empirical frequency of visits.
+Figure \ref{fig:nyc-singular-value} plots the top four estimated Markov features, in comparison with the empirical frequency of visits.
 Figure \ref{fig:4-cluster-8-cluster} plots the citywide partition identified using Algorithm \ref{alg-agg} with various values of $r$.
 In the case where $r=5$, we obtain five clusters as shown in the first panel of Figure \ref{fig:4-cluster-8-cluster}.
 The five clusters roughly correspond to: (1) Upper west side: residential areas (red); (2) Upper east side: residential areas (yellow); (3) Middleton: central business area (blue); (4) Lower west Manhattan (pink); (5) lower east Manhattan (green).
 When $r$ is further increased to $9$ and $12$, the state aggregation method uncovers a finer citywide partition according to transition patterns of the taxi trips.
 For comparison, we implement the $k$-means clustering method directly on rows of $\tilde{\bF}$ and $\tilde{\bP}$ and plot the results in Figure \ref{fig:4-cluster-8-cluster} (b), which yield less interpretable results.

-Note that the state compression method does not use any information about the geospatial proximity between locations.
+It is worth noting that our state compression method does not use any information about the geospatial proximity between locations.
 The partition is obtained to maximally preserve the transition dynamics of taxi trips.
 The experiment reveals an informative partition of the Manhattan city, which suggest that passengers who depart from the same zone share similar distributions of their destinations.

 Finally we analyze the taxi trips by taking into consideration the time of the trips.
 We consider three time segments: morning 6:00-11:59am, afternoon 12:00-17:59pm and evening 18:00-23:59pm.
 We stratify the data according to these segments and apply the state compression methods to analyze trips within each segment separately.
 The results are presented in Figure \ref{fig:nyc-singular-value-time-interval}.
 Indeed, the traffic pattern varies throughout the day.
 In particular, the morning-time state aggregation result differs significantly from the partition structure learned from trips in the afternoons and evenings.